 SUMMARY: You will take increasing doses of Trikatu until you feel warmth around your belly before, during or after the meal.
 Then you will slowly decrease the Trikatu while maintaining the warmth around your belly.
 This protocol will take 1-2 weeks based on the current level of your digestive furnace.

 Continue with the Step 3 Trikatu Protocol only after you have accomplished the following goals for at least 2-3 weeks and are able to tolerate foods that are typically hard for you to digest (such as fatty or fried foods, gluten or dairy).
-If you cannot tolerate these foods after 2-3 weeks of the below protocol, consider scheduling a consult with Dr. Douillard for a customized plan to strengthen your digestion:
+If you cannot tolerate these foods after 2-3 weeks of the below protocol, consider scheduling an Ayurvedic Consult for a customized plan to strengthen your digestion: